Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Introduction

-Our proposed scoring estimator is deployed during the unsupervised training of a displacement estimator and yields a soft map.
+Our proposed scoring estimator is deployed during the unsupervised training of a displacement estimator and yields a soft scoring map.
 It is optimized alternatingly together with the displacement estimator to adaptively re-weight the data-fidelity term in order to mitigate the negative impact of nuisances when establishing correspondence.
-We introduce a self-supervised strategy for the scoring estimator to learn an accurate correspondence scoring map without additional annotation.
-Yet, there exists a trivial solution of all zeros.
+We introduce an unsupervised training objective for the scoring estimator to learn an accurate correspondence scoring map without additional annotation.
+Yet, there exists a trivial solution of predicting a score map of all zeros.
 Therefore, we additionally propose a regularizer for the scoring estimator to bias it away from the trivial solution, along with a momentum-guided adaptive total variation to encourage smoothness in the scoring map.
-To validate the effectiveness of our proposed method, we tested on three different datasets including: 1) ACDC (public 2D MRI) \cite{bernard_deep_2018} 2) CAMUS (public 2D ultrasound) \cite{leclerc_deep_2019} and 3) private 3D echocardiography.
-To further show the versatility of our proposed method, we tested on three representative unsupervised image registration architectures including: 1) Voxelmorph \cite{balakrishnan_voxelmorph_2019}, 2) Transmorph \cite{chen_transmorph_2022} and 3) Diffusemorph \cite{kim_diffusemorph_2022} along with other baselines.
+To validate the effectiveness of our proposed method, we tested on three different datasets including: (1) ACDC \cite{bernard_deep_2018}, a public 2D MRI dataset, (2) CAMUS \cite{leclerc_deep_2019}, a public 2D ultrasound dataset, and (3) a private 3D echocardiography dataset \cite{ahn2023co,ta2024multi}.
+To further show the versatility of our proposed method, we tested on three representative unsupervised image registration architectures including: (1) Voxelmorph \cite{balakrishnan_voxelmorph_2019}, (2) Transmorph \cite{chen_transmorph_2022} and (3) Diffusemorph \cite{kim_diffusemorph_2022} along with other baselines.
 Our proposed framework can be applied in a plug-and-play manner to consistently improve existing methods.
-Paired t-tests show that the improvement gains obtained by utilizing our approach are statistically significant.
+Paired t-tests show that the improvements obtained by utilizing our approach are statistically significant.